smartwebcreatives/airtable-connector/README.md

 | `auto_refresh_interval` | Custom refresh interval in seconds | - |
 | `id` | Custom ID for the shortcode instance | Auto-generated |

+## Admin Interface

+The plugin features an intuitive admin interface with:

+- **Two-Column Layout**: Settings on the left, preview and data on the right
+- **Copyable Shortcodes**: Click any shortcode or parameter to copy to clipboard
+- **Data Preview**: Real-time preview of API data with scrollable viewer
+- **Connection Testing**: Visual feedback when testing connection
+- **Parameter Documentation**: Comprehensive parameter listing with examples

 ## Styling

 The plugin includes basic responsive styles.
 You can customize the appearance by overriding the following CSS classes: